Rhinoplasty (Nose Surgery) in Singapore

 Rhinoplasty is surgery performed to improve the functional as well as aesthetic outcomes of the nose.
 Rhinoplasty is probably one of the most complex and fascinating aspects of plastic surgery.
 It requires an intimate knowledge of the nasal anatomy as well as an aesthetic eye to create a nose that is harmonious and in balance with the rest of the facial features.
 For Asians, the ideal nose is one with a high and thin nasal bridge, with a sharp refined tip.
 The nose must look congruous with the rest of the facial features, especially the chin.
 Hence, rhinoplasty is frequently performed with genioplasty (chin surgery) to create the desired look.
-When performed by an experienced plastic surgeon, rhinoplasty can greatly improve the balance of facial features, helping patients discover newfound confidence.
+When performed by an experienced Plastic Surgery expert, rhinoplasty nose surgery can greatly improve the balance of facial features, helping patients discover newfound confidence.

 There are two approaches to rhinoplasty, the “open” approach and the “closed” or “endonasal” approach.
 The “open” approach involves a small incision at the base of the nose called the columella.
 Dr Leo prefers the “open” approach for the more complex as it allows the surgeon direct visualisation of the nasal anatomy and hence a very accurate reconstruction of the nose in terms of nasal height and tip projection.
 The “closed” method is used for a simple nasal augmentation cases as well as septoplasty cases where the septum or cartilage in between the nostrils is deviated.
 This is a “scarless” technique.